matron2017/Algorithm-project/readme.txt

 (because 10 % is paid as tax to x), town v2's total net tax is 5 (because 10 % of 5 is rounded down to zero).
 Town x's total net tax is 19 (20 + 1 from v1 (and 0 from v2) = 21, from which 10 % (rounded
 down to 2) is paid to m, which makes 19 in total for x's total net tax).

+A road always goes directly between two towns, and it can be travelled in either direction.
+The length of a road is the same as the distance (euclidean) between the towns rounded down to an integer

+A route is a series of roads, which are “connected” so that the next road starts from the town where the previous one ends.
+The length of a route is the sum of the lengths of the roads it contains.
+A route cannot directly return using the same road that was used to arrive to a town.

+A route has a cycle, if while travelling the route you arrive again to a town through which the route has already passed

+When the program is run, it waits for commands explained below.
+The commands, whose explanation mentions a member function, call the respective member function of the Datastructure class.
+If the program is given a file as a command line parameter, the program executes commands from that file and then quits.

 Commands of the code explained: